adisandro/MMINT/examples/VAMOS23/edu.toronto.cs.se.mmint.examples.vamos23/VAMOS23/README.md

         1. Right-click in the diagram background, select `MMINT > Evaluate Query`, select file `/VAMOS23/src/vamos23/example.vql`, select reasoner `Viatra for Product Lines`, select query `twoOutgoingTransitions`, check the result(s), select `Done` to finish.
         2. Repeat step a with query `numOutgoingTransitions`.
     3. Run a Product query:
-        1. Right-click on the yellow box named `WashingMachine : ProductLine`, select `MMINT > Run Operator > ToProduct(ProductLine productLine=WashingMachine)`, answer `Yes` when asked to manually assign features, answer `Yes` to the features you want to enable.
+        1. Right-click on the yellow box named `WashingMachine : ProductLine`, select `MMINT > Run Operator > Derive(ProductLine productLine=WashingMachine)`, answer `Yes` when asked to manually assign features, answer `Yes` to the features you want to enable.
         2. Repeat step a if the product instantiation fails because of the feature model constraints, or double-click on the yellow box named `WashingMachine_prod : StateMachine` to view the state machine product.
         3. Right-click in the diagram background, select `MMINT > Evaluate Query`, select file `/VAMOS23/src/vamos23/example.vql`, select reasoner `Viatra`, select query `twoOutgoingTransitions`, check the result(s), select `Done` to finish.
         4. To repeat steps a-b-c with a different product, right-click on the yellow box named `WashingMachine_prod : StateMachine` and select `Delete from Model`.